matfish2/craft-entry-meta/README.md

 ```php
 Entry::find()->whereMetadata('views',0,'>')->orderByMetadata('views',false, true);
 ```
-The second boolean argument is whether to sort is ascending order.
+The second boolean argument is whether to sort in ascending order.
 Defaults to `true`

 The third boolean argument is whether the value is an integer.
 Defaults to `false`